Dolau Cottage Rhoslefain

 Bungalow | 3 bedrooms | sleeps 6

-A perfect family holiday home.
+A perfect family holiday home and pet friendly.
 Spacious inside and outside with private enclosed gardens.
 Recently refurbished three bedroom bungalow In Stunning Rural Setting, but close to the sandy beaches.

 Dolau has recently been fully refurbished in a contemporary style and tastefully decorated to a very high standard, with all the comforts of modern living.
 Including a wood-burner, central heating and double glazing.
 There is plenty of parking off road and the property is suitable for guests with mobility problems.
 We are also dog friendly.